Foam Rolling vs Massage Gun for Hip Tightness | 321 STRONG Answers

 ## How to Roll Your Hips Correctly

 Place the roller under your hip, support yourself with the opposite hand and foot, and roll slowly from the outer hip toward the mid-glute.
 For the hip flexors, lie face-down with the roller just below the hip bone and glide forward and back.
 Keep pressure moderate: you want intensity, not pain.
-I've found that most people rush this step and only get half the benefit.
+I've found that a lot of people rush this step and only get half the benefit.
 Slow down.
 Pair rolling with the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) for PNF stretches that add 8 to 10% more hip flexor range of motion.
 A [consistent routine](/blog/how-often-should-you-foam-roll-your-hips-per-week) beats occasional deep sessions every time.

 | Factor | Foam Roller | Massage Gun |